 NO JEWELRY: No jewelry is allowed during play.
-NO TAPE OVER EARRINGS or "sports earrings" allowed.
+TAPE OVER EARRINGS will be allowed.

 BLOOD RULE: If there is any exposed blood, the player must be removed from play and cleaned up.
 If there is blood on the clothing, the clothing must be removed before that player will be allowed back into the game.
 The referee's have a first aid kit at the games.